JoshuaKGoldberg/Goldblog/content/blog/invalid-name-errors/index.md

 Reading through error messages emitted by TypeScript can sometimes feel like the old [_"Who's on First?"_ routine](https://en.wikipedia.org/wiki/Who%27s_on_First%3F), where every word has two meanings and you can never be sure exactly what any particular phrase refers to.

 One example complaint is [issue #19352, Improve wrong usage of `case` compile errors](https://github.com/microsoft/TypeScript/issues/19352), first filed in 2017.
-Without reading it, can you guess what the error message for this line of code should be?
+Without reading it, can you guess what a reasonable error message for this line of code should be?

 ```ts
 const case = "123";
 ```

 If you guessed something like _`'case' is not allowed as a variable declaration name`_, then congrats, you win!
-If not, that's ok, because TypeScript <4.1 emits three instances of the same, less useful error message:
+If not, that's ok, because TypeScript <4.1 emits three instances of not-so-informative error message:

 ```ts
 const case = 123;